UC students recognised at inaugural Youth Awards

 A keen rugby player and aspiring coach, Blake is focusing on Strength and Conditioning as he works towards his degree in Sport Coaching at UC.
 It's a field he plans to specialise in as he develops his coaching career.

 'I want to become a high-performance strength and conditioning coach with an industry-specific business,' he says.
 For Blake, coaching is all about being hands-on and he has made a dream start on his plan by landing an internship with the Crusaders Academy.
-This position gives him the opportunity to work with players at a senior level, which is a huge boost to his practical experience.
 Read more

 Record interest in Sport Coaching as a career